apache/echarts-doc/en/api/echarts-instance.md

 Bind event-handling function.

-There are two kinds of events in ECharts, one is mouse event, which will trigger when mouse click certain picture，another kind triggers event after dispatches [dispatchAction](~echartsInstance.dispatchAction).
+There are two kinds of events in ECharts, one is mouse event, which will trigger when mouse click certain picture, another kind triggers event after dispatches [dispatchAction](~echartsInstance.dispatchAction).
 Every action has cooresponding event, details can be referred to in [action](~action) and[events](~events) document.

 If event is triggered by [dispatchAction](~echartsInstance.dispatchAction), and there are bulk actions triggered by batch attribute in action, then related event parameter will also put all attribute in batch.

 **parameter：**
 + `eventName`

-    Event names are all in lowecase, for example `'click'`，`'mousemove'`, `'legendselected'`
+    Event names are all in lowecase, for example `'click'`, `'mousemove'`, `'legendselected'`

     **Attention：** In ECharts 2.x `CLICK` attribut in `config` object can be used as event name.
 In ECharts 3,use the same lowercase string as dom event as event name.